pybites/pybites.github.io-source/content/codechallenge62.md

 Hey Pythonistas,

-This month we are holding a special challenge in collaboration with Python Alicante.
+Coming thursday, the 18th of July 2019, we will organize a special challenge in collaboration with Python Alicante.

 Spin up your favorite editor and start coding in Python!

 ## The Challenge